-The following factors individually and collectively should be considered in deciding whether to initiate a pursuit:
+Factors that should be considered in deciding whether to initiate a pursuit include:

-- (a) The seriousness of the known or reasonably suspected crime and its relationship to community safety. - (b) The importance of protecting the public and balancing the known or reasonably suspected offense and the apparent need for immediate capture against the risks to officers, innocent motorists, and others. - (c) The safety of the public in the area of the pursuit, including the type of area, time of day, the amount of vehicular and pedestrian traffic (e.g., school zones), and the speed of the pursuit relative to these factors. - (d) The pursuing officers' familiarity with the area of the pursuit, the quality of radio communications between the pursuing units and the dispatcher supervisor, and the driving capabilities of the pursuing officers under the conditions of the pursuit. - (e) Whether weather, traffic, and road conditions unreasonably increase the danger of the pursuit when weighed against the risk of the suspect's escape. - (f) Whether the identity of the suspect has been verified and whether there is comparatively minimal risk in allowing the suspect to be apprehended at a later time. - (g) The performance capabilities of the vehicles used in the pursuit in relation to the speeds and other conditions of the pursuit. - (h) Emergency lighting and siren limitations on unmarked police department vehicles that may reduce visibility of the vehicle, such as visor or dash-mounted lights, concealable or temporary emergency lighting equipment, and concealed or obstructed siren positioning. - (i) Suspect and officer vehicle speeds. - (j) Other persons in or on the pursued vehicle (e.g., passengers, co-offenders, hostages). - (k) Availability of other resources such as air support or vehicle locator or deactivation technology.
+- (a) The seriousness of the known or reasonably suspected offense and its relationship to community safety. - (b) The protection of the public and balancing the known or reasonably suspected offense and the apparent need for immediate capture against the risks to the public or pursuing officer(s). - (c) The safety of the public in the area of the pursuit, including the type of area, time of day, the amount of vehicular and pedestrian traffic (e.g., school zones), and the speed of the pursuit relative to these factors. - (d) The pursuing officers' familiarity with the area of the pursuit, the quality of radio communications between the pursuing units and the dispatcher supervisor, and the driving capabilities of the pursuing officers under the conditions of the pursuit. - (e) Whether weather, traffic, and road conditions unreasonably increase the danger of the pursuit when weighed against the risk of the suspect's escape. - (f) Whether the identity of the suspect has been verified and whether there is comparatively minimal risk in allowing the suspect to be apprehended at a later time. - (g) The performance capabilities of the vehicles used in the pursuit in relation to the speeds and other conditions of the pursuit. - (h) Emergency lighting and siren limitations on unmarked police department vehicles that may reduce visibility of the vehicle, such as visor or dash-mounted lights, concealable or temporary emergency lighting equipment, and concealed or obstructed siren positioning. - (i) Suspect and officer vehicle speeds. - (j) Other persons in or on the pursued vehicle (e.g., passengers, co-offenders, hostages). - (k) Availability of other resources such as air support, vehicle locator, or deactivation technology.

-307.3.2 WHEN TO TERMINATE A PURSUIT
+307.3.2 WHEN TO TERMINATE OR DISCONTINUE A PURSUIT